beginner-corp/docs.begin.com/src/shared/docs/en/guides/apollo-graphql.md

-> ⏱ This guide take less than 5 minutes.
+> ⏱ This guide takes less than 10 minutes.

 ## **Hello there, Beginner!**